-The Home Energy Score is a quick, low-cost way for you to find out how your home's energy performance stacks up compared to others in the area.
+The Home Energy Score is a quick, low-cost way for you to learn about your home's energy performance and see how it compared to others in the area or nationwide.
 It also provides homeowners with recommendations for energy upgrades as well as an estimate of how these improvements can reduce your utility bills and improve your Score.

 How does the Home Energy Score compare to other types of home energy assessments and audits?

-To produce a Home Energy Score, a Qualified Assessor collects approximately 40 pieces of data during an hour-long home walk-through.
-Next, the Qualified Assessor inputs this information into the Home Energy Scoring Tool to generate your Score and a list of recommended energy improvements.
-The recommendations and energy savings are based on national installation cost averages for specific energy improvements and state average utility costs.
-The Score is known as an asset rating because it only considers your home's fixed attributes (e.g., walls, windows, heating and cooling systems) and applies standard assumptions about occupants' behavior to all homes.
+To produce a Home Energy Score, an Assessor collects approximately 40 pieces of data during an hour-long home walk-through.
+Next, the Assessor inputs this information into the Home Energy Scoring Tool to generate your Score and a list of recommended energy improvements.
+The recommendations and energy savings are based on national installation cost averages for specific energy improvements and state average utility rates.
+The Score is known as an asset rating because it only considers your home's fixed attributes (e.g., walls, windows, heating, cooling, and water heating systems) and applies standard assumptions about occupant behavior to all homes.

 When should I get a Home Energy Score?